citruz/dmgwiz/README.md

 DmgWiz can also be used as a crate in other Rust projects.
 Please see the [API Documentation](https://docs.rs/dmgwiz) and `main.rs` for examples how to use it.

 Support for encrypted DMGs can be disabled to reduce the compilation time and amount of C code.
-To do this, add the `default-features = false` in your `Cargo.toml`:
+To do this, add the `default-features = false` option in your `Cargo.toml`:
 ```TOML
 [dependencies]
 dmgwiz = {version = "0.2", default-features = false}